Getting off Antidepressants: Prozac Withdrawal and Addiction

 Though it varies among individuals, withdrawal symptoms typically occur within three days of stopping Prozac and last for about two weeks.
 Symptoms are often mild, though undergoing medical detox from Prozac tends to smooth out the process.

 In rare cases, people may experience mania, which is why it’s critical to have access to qualified healthcare professionals during the detox phase.
-For those whose symptoms are especially severe, there are various medications they can take to make the withdrawal period more manageable.
+For those whose symptoms are especially severe, there are various medications they can take to make the Prozac withdrawal period more manageable.
 The duration and intensity of withdrawal symptoms will ultimately vary among individuals, depending on the extent of the addiction.

 According to the Royal College of Psychiatrists, which conducted a study to determine which antidepressants are most likely to cause withdrawal symptoms, 44 percent of participants coming off fluoxetine, the generic name for Prozac, experienced some form of withdrawal.
-The most common withdrawal symptom was anxiety, followed by dizziness and then vivid dreams.
+The most common withdrawal symptom of Prozac was anxiety, followed by dizziness and then vivid dreams.
 Symptoms typically lasted for a period of six weeks before they subsided.

 When to Stop Taking Prozac